-12-1-39 DAYTIME.
+12-1-41 DAYTIME.
 “Daytime" means from a half hour before sunrise to a half hour after sunset. (*)

-12-1-40 DEALER.
+12-1-42 DEALER.
 “Dealer” except as specifically excluded, means any person who sells or solicits or advertises the sale of new or used motor vehicles, manufactured homes or trailers subject to registration in this state.
-Dealer shall not include:
+Dealer does not include:

 receivers, trustees, administrators, executors, guardians or other persons appointed by or acting under judgment, decree or order of any court;